FBorowiec/video_pyeditor/README.md

 # Script for basic video editing operations
-The script lets you:
+The script allows you to:
 -trim the length of a video
 -change the format of the video
-Execute the script with:
-`python video_pyeditor.py VIDEO_NAME.mp4 START_sec END_sec`
+-rotate a video